 This explanation of why are some coffee beans oily is due to natural processes.
 Where does the oil on coffee beans come from?

 The oil comes from the natural lipids in the coffee beans.
-Usually, this oil is released due to excessive heat generated during the roasting process of coffee up to the dark roast stage.
+Usually, this oil is released due to excessive heat generated during the roasting process of coffee up to the dark roast levels.

 In light or medium roast levels, these oils are still trapped inside the beans.
 The surface of these coffee beans also remains dry to the naked eye.